kennethrrosen/qubes-for-journalists/README.md

 Consider creating separate, specialized minimal Templates for distinct App Qube clearnet activities (like browsing) to reduce the attack surface.
 [21] [22]

-Do not configure Kicksecure ™ as a Standalone VM

 Consider replacing passwordless root access with a dom0 user prompt.
 [23

 Consider split dm-crypt to isolate device-mapper based secondary storage encryption (not the root filesystem) and LUKS header processing to Disposables.

 vm-boot-protect-root: suitable for service VMs like sys-usb and sys-net, as well as App Qubes such as untrusted, personal, banking, vault and so.
 [26]
 vm-boot-protect: suitable for virtually any Debian or Fedora VM, such as Kicksecure ™ VMs, Standalone VMs and Disposable VMs.

-Consider setting dom0 and all Templates to update over Tor by configuring this option on Qubes' first boot.
-[27] [28]

-sudo systemctl enable hide-hardware-info.service Reboot required.

 ```